osu-cs340-ecampus/nodejs-starter-app/README.md

 > Your terminal prompt is likely to look a bit different than what you see in these images.
 I have customized mine.
 The commands on your terminal will still yield the same output, they just might be different colors or fonts.

+> This example provides pictures that have an already populated database.
+You will only see a README.md file in your project.

 ### Create a .gitignore File

-There are going to be certain things we don't want to submit to our repo, such as credentials, virtual environments, libraries, etc.
+There are going to be certain things we don't want to submit to our repo, such as credentials, the `/node_modules/` folder, etc.

 Create a file called `.gitignore` in the root of your directory.